 Exploit all the squares that you think are safe by using the pin.

-On your pinning motifs, you will have to look for the tactical combinations because it will give you the best effects.
+On your pinning motives, you will have to look for the tactical combinations because it will give you the best results.

-- Always look for gaps on your defense as well as on your opponent’s.
+- Always look for gaps in your defense as well as in your opponent’s.
 Don’t pin by leaving your defense uncovered.

 When it comes to pinning in chess, this example is not the norm.
 Generally, chess players protect the Queen but on this occasion losing it was the fastest way to victory.
 The pin was considered successful but Black left his defense uncovered.
-I chose to close the article this way to remind you that making a great move doesn’t guarantee the win.
+I chose to close the article this way to remind you that making a great move doesn’t guarantee victory.
 Keep practicing and use the pin in chess under the right circumstances to make your game interesting and substantial.
+Makes sure to take a look at my articles related to beginner tactics like double attack and the scholar’s mate.
 Please comment below to let me know if the article was helpful.
-If the information was helpful, I would appreciate sharing this article to social media.
+If the information was helpful, I would appreciate sharing this article on social media.
 Enjoy the game!